-Also in Baltimore at the inner harbor are some historic ships including the USS Constellation and sometimes a submarine for you to get on board and have a look at.
+Also in Baltimore at the inner harbor, are some historic ships, including the USS Constellation and sometimes a submarine for you to get on board and have a look at.
 In College Park, there is an aviation museum.
 Another great museum is the Maryland Fire Museum in Lutherville.
-They have an amazing collection of old fire aparatus and plent of fun things for kids.
+They have an amazing collection of old fire apparatus and plenty of fun things for kids.

-21) For a bit of history, visit Montpelier Mansion in Laurel.
+21) For a bit of history, visit Montpelier Mansion in Laurel, Maryland.
 This Georgian mansion is very interesting especially if you are interested in local history and architecture.

 22) Also in Laurel, is the Dinosaur Park–an interesting place to learn about Maryland’s prehistoric history.
 You can visit any day, but for the best experience, you want to go on Saturday’s when they have open houses (check the schedule!).
 It isn’t far from the Montpelier Mansion so you can plan to visit both on the same day.

 22.5) If you’re in the mood for archaeology and looking for fossils, here are two more great activities: Have a go at the National Geographic Museum in Washington DC.
-They’ve develop a great exhibit based on Indiana Jones.
 Great stuff!
 Also, there are several locations near Calvert Cliffs Nuclear Power Plant that have fossils that can be found.
 My best suggestion here is to visit Flag Pond beach–you may find sharks, whales and alligator teeth and shells that are millions of years old.

 23) Hike at Brighton Dam – Brighton Dam is a reservoir used as a water supply for homes around Montgomery County.
 They have walking trails and you can do some fishing there.
 Also, there is a spectacular azalea garden with 22,000 azalea bushes.
 Best viewed around early May.